Асистент відділу управління грантами (Grants Management Unit Assistant)

-Chemonics International, an international development consulting firm, seeks a Grants Management Unit Assistant for a USAID/Office of Transition Initiatives (OTI)-funded Ukraine Confidence Building Initiative II (UCBI II).
+Chemonics International Inc., an international development consulting firm, seeks for a short-term a Grants Management Unit Assistant for a USAID/Office of Transition Initiatives (OTI)-funded Ukraine Confidence Building Initiative II (UCBI II).
 The position will be based in Kyiv, Ukraine.

-The new program will complement ongoing USAID efforts to create a prosperous and stable Ukraine.
-The program will provide fast, flexible, short-term assistance to Ukrainian partners in support of a successful, peaceful democratic transition and in promotion of community cohesion in the wake of the conflict in the East.
+The program complements ongoing USAID efforts to create a prosperous and stable Ukraine.
+The program will provide fast, flexible, short-term assistance to Ukrainian partners in support of a successful, peaceful democratic transition and in the promotion of community cohesion in the wake of the conflict in the East.

 The program’s overarching objectives are to: